mrchantey/forky/docs/src/forky_cli/sweet.md

       --secure             run the dev server with https --static <static>    directory for static files (ie .css) that should be served
 ```

+## Features
+- Very Hot Reload - The runner features a lightweight dev server that uses `tower-livereload` instead of shutting down and restarting.